britram/taps-transports/draft-ietf-taps-transports.md

 - multicast, anycast, or IPv4 broadcast.
 - port multiplexing.
 A receiving port can be configured to receive datagrams from multiple senders.
 - message-oriented delivery.
-- unidirectional or bidirectional.
+- Uni-or bidirectional communication.
 Transmission in each direction is independent.
 - non-reliable delivery.
 - non-ordered delivery.
+- error detection: a segment checksum verifies delivery to the correct endpoint and integrity of the data.
+This checksum is optional for IPv4, and optional under specific conditions for IPv6 where all or none of the payload data is protected.
 - IPv6 jumbograms.
-- error and misdelivery detection (checksum).
-- optional checksum.
-All or none of the payload data is protected.

 ## Lightweight User Datagram Protocol (UDP-Lite)